 To be eligible for accelerated benefits, a claimant must have 14 or more consecutive days of unemployment or sickness; not have voluntarily retired or, if claiming unemployment benefits, quit work without good cause; and, when claiming sickness benefits, be under age 65.

-Almost all employees will qualify for the maximum daily benefit rate of $78.
-Benefits are generally payable for the number of days of unemployment or sickness over four in 14-day claim periods, which yields $780 for each two full weeks of unemployment or sickness.
+Almost all employees will qualify for the maximum daily benefit rate of $80.
+Benefits are generally payable for the number of days of unemployment or sickness over four in 14-day claim periods, which yields $800 for each two full weeks of unemployment or sickness.
 Sickness benefits payable for the first 6 months after the month the employee last worked are subject to tier I railroad retirement payroll taxes, unless benefits are being paid for an on-the-job injury.
-(Claimants should be aware that as a result of a sequestration order under the Budget Control Act of 2011, the RRB will reduce unemployment and sickness benefits by 6.2 percent through September 30, 2019.
-As a result, the total maximum amount payable in a 2-week period covering 10 days of unemployment or sickness will be $731.64.
-The maximum amount payable for sickness benefits subject to tier I payroll taxes of 7.65 percent will be $675.67 over two weeks.
-Future reductions, should they occur, will be calculated based on applicable law.)

 If normal benefits are exhausted, extended benefits are payable for up to 65 days (during 7 consecutive 14-day claim periods) to employees with at least 10 years of service (120 or more cumulative service months).

-4. What is the waiting-period requirement for unemployment and sickness benefits?
+- 5) What is the waiting period requirement for unemployment and sickness benefits?

-Benefits are normally paid for the number of days of unemployment or sickness over four in 14-day registration periods.
+There is a 7-day waiting period requirement, prior to any benefits becoming payable under the RUIA.
+During the first 14-day claim period, benefits are payable for every day claimed in excess of seven days.
+Subsequent claims are paid for the number of days of unemployment or sickness over four in each 14-day registration period.
 Initial sickness claims must also begin with four consecutive days of sickness.
-However, during the first 14-day claim period in a benefit year, benefits are only payable for each day of unemployment or sickness in excess of seven which, in effect, provides a one-week waiting period.
-(If an employee has at least five days of unemployment or five days of sickness in a 14-day period, he or she should still file for benefits.)
+If an employee has at least five days of unemployment or five days of sickness in a 14-day period, he or she should still file for benefits in order to satisfy the waiting period for the current benefit year.
 Separate waiting periods are required for unemployment and sickness benefits.
 However, only one seven-day waiting period is generally required during any period of continuing unemployment or sickness, even if that period continues into a subsequent benefit year.

-5. Are there special waiting-period requirements if unemployment is due to a strike?
+- 6) Are there special waiting period requirements if unemployment is due to a strike?

 If a worker is unemployed because of a strike conducted in accordance with the Railway Labor Act, benefits are not payable for days of unemployment during the first 14 days of the strike, but benefits are payable during subsequent 14-day periods.